sitraka-/Sound-Systems/TEENSY.md

 ## Getting started

-As mentioned in the introduction, the Arduino IDE can be used to program your Teensy board.
+As mentioned in the introduction, the Arduino IDE can be, and will be used to program your Teensy board.

-### Step 1: Download the Arduino IDE
+### [ ] Step 1: Download the Arduino IDE

-- Start by downloading the Arduino IDE (Integrated Development Environment) from the official Arduino website (https://www.arduino.cc/en/software).
+- Start by downloading the [Arduino IDE](https://www.arduino.cc/en/software) (Integrated Development Environment) from the official Arduino website.
-- Choose the version that matches your computer's operating system (Windows, Mac, or Linux) and follow the installation instructions.
+- Make sure to Choose the version that matches your computer's operating system (Windows, Mac, or Linux) and follow the installation instructions.

-**Step 2: Install Teensyduino**
+### Step 2: Install Teensyduino
-- Teensy is a powerful microcontroller platform that works seamlessly with the Arduino IDE through the Teensyduino add-on.

 - Download Teensyduino from the PJRC website (https://www.pjrc.com/teensy/td_download.html) and follow the installation instructions for your operating system.

 **Step 3: Connect Your Teensy Board**